 Testing and Results

 In the event of a positive test, you must undertake to cooperate fully with the medical advice given.
-Public Health will then need to trace and contact all your close contacts.
+Public Health may then need to trace and contact all your close contacts.
 For this reason you should make a list of your close contacts starting from 48 hours before your symptoms began.

 While awaiting your result: